vartikadixit77/Attendance_Management_System_Using_Face_Recognition/README.md

 ---

 ## LinkedIn Page 🌐
-You can follow me on LinkedIn for updates, connections, and endorsements: [Vignesh Ramesh](https://www.linkedin.com/in/vigneshramesh-13j01).
+You can follow me on LinkedIn for updates, connections, and endorsements: [Vartika Dixit](https://www.linkedin.com/in/vartika07).

 ---
 ### Steps for Setup:  ⚙📂